SystemsApproach/ops/control.rst

   common to NoSQL databases.

-* **Loading Models:** Models are loaded using *Model Plugins*.
-  X-Config communicates via a gRPC API to *Model Plugins*, loading the models at runtime.
+* **Loading Models:** Models are loaded using *Model Plugins*. x-config communicates via a gRPC API to *Model Plugins*, loading the models at runtime.
 The *Model Plugins* are precompiled, and therefore no compilation at runtime is necessary.
 The interface between x-config and the plugins eliminates dynamic loading